The Dunning–Kruger Effect in Development: When Confidence Costs More Than Concrete

 Financial Model: Probabilistic Budgeting with P50/P80

-P50 is the median forecast of final cost/schedule; P80 is a more conservative level with ~80% probability of meeting it.
-The difference between P50 and P80 becomes the contingency.
-Include IRR/NPV/NOI/DSCR, seasonality of revenue, and real base rates from comparable projects.
+P50 is the median forecast for total cost/schedule; P80 is a more conservative level with ~80% probability of meeting it.
+The gap between P50 and P80 becomes the contingency.
+Include IRR/NPV/NOI/DSCR, revenue seasonality, and real base rates from comparable projects.

 How to compute P80 and set a probabilistic budget